SAP/ui5-language-assistant/packages/vscode-ui5-language-assistant/test/manual-tests/property_metaPath_attribute_handling.md

 ```

 4. Place the cursor at the position of the `metaPath` attribute value and trigger code completion.
 5. Observe the list of suggestions for the first path segment.
-Make sure that properties of the current default entity set `Travel` specified in manifest go first in the list and followed by possible navigation segments.
+Make sure that list is sort as:

+   - properties of the current default entity set `Travel` specified in manifest
+   - navigation segments
+   - entity types with absolute path
+   - entity sets
+   - entity container

    Choose first property and press `Enter`.
 Observe no error messages are shown for the attribute value.

 6. Place cursor at value's first position and trigger code completion.
 Choose option `to_Booking` and press `/` to confirm.
 Observe the segment is added, and completion for next segment is triggered.
 Choose navigation property `to_Travel` and press `/` to confirm.
 Observe `Travel` properties are listed and further navigation segment `to_Booking` is not available to avoid cyclic routes.
 Choose first property and press `Enter`.
 Observe no error messages are shown for the attribute value.
 7. Remove entire current element and place following snippet instead: